Millennium Park Christmas Tree Lighting Nov 16.

 Where: Millennium Park, Michigan Avenue at Washington Street

-The annual Millennium Park Christmas tree lighting and free festivities begin with a program at 5:30pm (bloviating public officials) , the official lighting at 6pm followed by musical performances.
+The annual Millennium Park Christmas tree lighting and free festivities begin with a program at 5:30pm (bloviating public officials) , the official lighting at 6pm followed by musical performances and fireworks after the lights go on at 6:30pm.
 Santa and Mrs. Claus will also be stopping by.

 The Annual Christmas Tree Lighting Ceremony will feature performances by: